 The policy is the first document that should be created and will identify the roles, responsibilities, regulations and overall purpose of a vendor management program.
 It also provides a broad outline on the areas of due diligence, risk assessments, contract management and establishes how the board and senior management will stay informed of vendor management activities.
 When used alongside other governance document, such as a program and procedures documents, a policy will help build the foundation of a well-organized vendor management program.
 In this blog, we’ll cover some tips on how to write the policy, who should be involved and how to implement it within your organization.

-Writing the Policy
+Writing the Vendor Management Policy

-Remember these tips when writing the policy:
+Remember these five tips when writing the policy:

-Sections within the Policy
+Sections Within the Vendor Management Policy

 - An overview of the vendor risk management framework

-- High-level details regarding each of the key functions such as selecting a vendor, analyzing risk, ongoing due diligence monitoring and other areas of third party risk management
+- High-level details regarding each of the key functions such as selecting a vendor, analyzing risk, ongoing due diligence monitoring and other areas of third-party risk management

 - Applicable regulatory guidance citations